Old-Growth Forest Network: History

 The Old-Growth Forest Network was founded by Joan Maloof, Salisbury University, Maryland, now Executive Director of the organization.
 She spends her time lecturing, writing, visiting forests, assisting private landowners, and supporting local groups trying to protect community forests from development.
 The work of the Old-Growth Forest Network is also supported by staff and volunteers, including County Coordinators who act as liaisons to the managers of the dedicated forests in the network.

-Joan Maloof began her journey into the American forest as a scientist.
-She enjoyed studying the natural workings of the planet—the systems that enable the trees and flowers and animals to subsist on their own with no help from humans.
-But when she looked around for natural places to study, she found that almost everything had been affected by humans.
+Maloof began as a scientist studying the natural workings of the planet—the systems that enable the trees and flowers and animals to subsist on their own with no help from humans.
+When she looked for natural places to study, she found that almost everything had been affected by humans.
 She also became aware that the oldest forests—some of the most natural and biologically diverse places on earth—were being logged and converted into managed forests—monoculture tree farms.
-Maloof was not opposed to harvesting trees for board and fiber, but as an ecologist, she knew that sacrificing biodiversity came hand in hand with not only sacrificing beauty but also toppling the delicate network that keep the balance of the planet.
+Maloof was not opposed to harvesting trees for board and fiber, but as an ecologist, she knew that sacrificing biodiversity came hand in hand with not only sacrificing beauty but also toppling the network that keeps the balance of the planet.

 Maloof realized that as a scientist she could do little to ensure that at least some of the forests would be left alone, but that as a writer she could share what other scientists had learned about the importance of ancient forests.
-So she made the transition from scientist to writer, and wrote Teaching the Trees: Lessons from the Forest.
-The first chapter of that book describes visiting an eastern old-growth forest, a forest that had never been logged.
+She wrote Teaching the Trees: Lessons from the Forest.
+The first chapter describes a visit to an eastern old-growth forest, a forest that had never been logged.
 Her readers, few of whom had ever witnessed an old-growth forest, wanted to know how they could visit one.
 There were a few left, but very little information existed about how to find them.
-That led to book number two: Among the Ancients: Adventures in the Eastern Old-Growth Forests, reflections on one old forest in each of the twenty-six Eastern states—with directions.
+That led to a second book: Among the Ancients: Adventures in the Eastern Old-Growth Forests, reflections on one old forest in each of the twenty-six Eastern states—with directions.
 Maloof went on to author two more books: Nature's Temples: The Complex World of Old-Growth Forests, and The Living Forest: A Visual Journey Into the Heart of the Woods, a coffee-table book featuring the photography of Robert Llewellyn.